 Considered one of Europe’s most beautiful open-air stages, visitors to the “Felsenbühne Rathen” can enjoy a variety of operas and musicals.
 The amazing outdoor theater is located in the heart of Saxon Switzerland National Park.
 The backdrop of massive rocks, trees, and the bare sky make for a unique experience after a hike along the Elbe river.
 The venue seats around 2,000 people, and the stage blends seamlessly into the natural stone background.

-It’s no coincidence that this beautiful outdoor stage was established in this part of Germany.
+It’s no coincidence that this outdoor stage was established in this part of Germany.
 The region of Saxony Switzerland has inspired German composers, writers, and painters for decades, especially during the Romantic period.
-The stunning landscape with its hills, bizarre rock formations, and steep valleys have been a consistent source of inspiration.
+The stunning landscape with its steep valleys, rolling hills, and bizarre rock formations has been a consistent source of artistic inspiration.

 Carl Maria von Weber’s opera, Der Freischütz was composed in this region and is touted as the most frequently played opus at Rathen.
 Usually, when the Saxon State Opera and State Orchestra perform, they are accompanied by riders on horseback and wind machines that make the experience that more memorable.

-However, this iconic place is not as innocent as it appears.
-The Rathen was established in 1936 as part of the Thingspiele,”movement.
+However, the outdoor theater has roots in Nazi propaganda.
+The Rathen was established in 1936 as part of the Thingspiele movement.
 This form of multi-disciplined outdoor performance was all the rage in Germany prior to the outbreak of World War II.
-The Nazi Party saw the movement as key in being able to better spread government propaganda.
+It was seen as a way to revive an ancient German tradition, and the Nazi Party saw the movement as key in being able to better spread government propaganda.
 Large rallies and speeches could be held at the various amphitheaters.
-It was also seen as a way to revive ancient German tradition.

-Nazi officials originally planned to construct about 400 similar theaters, but those plans were abolished when it was found that Adolf Hitler was not fond of the plan, along with the issues presented by German weather.
-Other more effective forms of propaganda eventually became more important.
+Nazi officials originally planned to construct about 400 similar theaters, but only about 40 were built before those plans were halted.
+It was found that Adolf Hitler was not fond of the plan, along with the issues presented by German weather.
+Instead of outdoor theater, the Propaganda Ministry focused on spreading and enforcing harmful Nazi ideology through other formats.

 Know Before You Go